Haploid algebras in $C^*$-tensor categories and the Schellekens list: General applications to chiral CFT

-By the construction of the tensor category structure of $\Repu(V)$ with the definition of $\mu_S$ (see in particular \cite[Section 12]{HL95III}, cf.\ \cite[Eq.
-(1.2)]{Gui21c}) and by the fact that $S\iota=\iota$, it follows that $S$ is an actual VOA isomorphism from $U_S$ to $U$.
+By \cite[Eq.\ (1.2)]{Gui21c}, see also \cite[Section 2.4]{Gui19I} and references therein, the definition of $\mu_S$ and the fact that $S\iota=\iota$ imply that $S$ is an actual VOA isomorphism from $U_S$ to $U$.
 As a consequence, $U$ has a unitary structure induced by the one of $U_S$ through $S$, making it a simple unitary VOA extension of $V$.
-Then, the complete unitarity of $U$ follows from \cite[Theorem 3.30]{Gui21c}, concluding the proof. \end{proof}
+Then, the complete unitarity of $U$ follows from \cite[Theorem 3.30]{Gui21c}, so proving the first claim.

+The second claim follows from Theorem \ref{theo:algebras_equiv_as_Qsystems} and the discussion here above.
+Moreover, let $\scalar$ and $\curlyscalar$ be two unitary invariant scalar products on $U$, which restricts to the given one on $V$.
+The identity map from $(U,\scalar)$ to $(U,\curlyscalar)$ is a VOA automorphism, which restricts to the identity map from $(V,\scalar)$ to $(V,\curlyscalar)$ (which is also obviously unitary).
+Then, the former identity map is unitary and thus $\scalar$ and $\curlyscalar$ are the same, that is the unitary structure on $U$ extending the given one on $V$ is unique. \end{proof}